 The Department of Veteran Affairs is responsible for Administering the VISSLP.

-The purpose of the FPSLP is to allow any state employee to voluntarily donate their leave to be used as shared leave for any eligible state employee who is a licensed foster parent pursuant to RCW 74.15.040 and is caring for a foster child or is preparing to care for a foster child in their home.
+The purpose of the Foster Parent Shared Leave Pool (FPSLP) is to allow any state employee to voluntarily donate their leave to be used as shared leave for any eligible state employee who is a licensed foster parent pursuant to RCW 74.15.040 and is caring for a foster child or is preparing to care for a foster child in their home.

 The Foster Parent Shared Leave Pool is administered by the Department of Children, Youth, and Families (DCYF).